The sports car manufacturer was founded in 1947 by Trevor Wilkinson.

 The Griffith was the car that sealed the reputation of TVR in the British car manufacturing firmament, but it wasn't until Peter Wheeler, who made his fortune selling equipment to North Sea oil companies, bought the company that it became what it's remembered as today.

+It wasn't plain sailing, however, and top quality competition from the likes of the Porsche 911 and others raised the bar beyond what TVR could realistically compete with.
 Wheeler sold the company in 2004 to baby-faced Russian oligarch Nikolai Smolensky, a dark period in the company's history that ended in dormancy by 2008 with sales plummeting from already-low numbers and no investment in new models forthcoming.

 Hope was stirred once again in 2013 as a new venture led by Les Edgar and John Chasey bought up the TVR rights from Smolensky.
-Edgar was co-founder of computer game production company Bullfrog, behind such early-90s greats as Theme Park and Dungeon Keeper.
+Edgar was co-founder of computer game production company Bullfrog, behind such early-1990s greats as Theme Park and Dungeon Keeper.

 'We developed the new TVR as a product that builds on all the magic and excitement of our hand-crafted British motor cars of yesteryear,' explained Murray.
-'We combined this with a most rigorous engineering and assembly process design to ensure outstanding consistency, build quality and reliability."
+'We combined this with a most rigorous engineering and assembly process design to ensure outstanding consistency, build quality and reliability.'

 There are still a few cars left to buy in the initial run of 500, according to company chairman Les Edgar, and the T37 is set to be revealed at the Goodwood Revival on September 8.